ewingjm/development-hub/README.md

 ![Solution Merge](./docs/images/solutionmerge.png)

 The solution merge is created in an _Awaiting Review_ status.
-Review comments can be added to the solution merge in the form of notes and the solution merge either approved or rejected.
+Comments can be as notes and the solution merge either approved or rejected.

-Once approved, the development solution will be merged into the target solution.
-If multiple solution merges have been approved, they will enter a queue.
+An approved development solution will be merged into the target solution.
+If multiple solution merges have been approved, they will be queued.
 This means that an _Approved_ solution merge will transition to either a _Merging_ or _Queued_ status.
-The solution merge will go to an inactive _Merged_ status when the solution merge has been committed to the target branch with a corresponding `Solution-merge-id` Git trailer in the commit message.
+A _Merged_ status will be reached when the solution merge has been committed to the target branch with a matching `Solution-merge-id` Git trailer in the commit message (this is automatically added).

 When using the _Pull request_ source control strategy, a pull request will be created automatically and the solution merge will transition to a status of _Awaiting PR Merge_.

-> The version number after a solution merge is based on the type of issue.
-A _Feature_ issue will increment the minor version and a _Bug_ issue will increment the patch version.
+> A _Feature_ issue will increment the minor version and a _Bug_ issue will increment the patch version.
 Major version increments must be done manually.

 #### Merge source code